-This square was named after the Dominican convent ("Preacher Brothers"), destroyed during the Revolution.
-Do you know that this is Aix’s oldest square, created by king René when he decided to modernize the city in 1460?
+This square was named after a Dominican convent ("Preacher Brothers") destroyed during the Revolution.
+Do you know this is Aix oldest square, created by king René when he decided to modernize the city in 1460?

-This was also the place where stood the gallows...
+This was also the place where the gallows stood...
 Oh oh, a place full of events!
-Sure... here’s the most striking facts:
+Sure... let's talk about the most striking facts:

-• On September 12th 1772, marquis de Sade and his servant Latour were burnt in effigy on the square.
-3 months ago, ha had an orgy with prostitutes in Marseille...
-The marquis accused of "sadism"?
-Yes!
+• On September 12th 1772, marquis de Sade and his servant Latour were burnt in effigy.
+3 months ago, he had an orgy with prostitutes in Marseille...

-• We also have the execution in effigy of the marquis d’Entrecasteaux, the one who murdered his wife in 1784...
+• We also have marquis d’Entrecasteaux execution in effigy: he murdered his wife in 1784 in Aix-en-Provence...

-In middle of the square, a fountain, made by Jean Chastel in 1758.
-Nowadays, it’s an obelisk flanked by 4 lions, crowned by an eagle spreading his wings.
-On it, 4 medallions:
+In middle of the square, a fountain made by Jean Chastel in 1758.
+Nowadays, it’s an obelisk flanked by four lions, crowned by an eagle spreading his wings.

-• the first one represents Caius Sextius, the Roman proconsul who founded the city.
+- the first one represents Caius Sextius, Roman proconsul who founded the city.

-• the third one is the future Louis XVIII, count of Provence.
+- the third one is future Louis XVIII, count of Provence.

-These portraits were destroyed during the Revolution, then replaced by sculptor from Aix Sébastien Pesetti.
+These portraits were destroyed during the Revolution, then replaced by sculptor Sébastien Pesetti.